TharinduNB/TharinduNB/README.md

 ## About Me

-I am an Environmental Analyst, Data Analyst, and PhD student in Marine Ecology with a passion for understanding and conserving our oceans.
-My expertise lies in using data to uncover ecological patterns and inform conservation strategies.
+I am an environmental analyst, data analyst, and PhD student in Marine Ecology with a passion for understanding the food web dynamics in marine ecosystems.
+In my PhD studies, I often use fatty acids and stable isotopes data to understand climate change impacts in marine ecosystems.

 ## Education